Optical telegraph: India

 In India, semaphore towers were introduced in 1810.
 A series of towers were built between Fort William, Kolkata to Chunar Fort near Varanasi.The towers in the plains were 75 – 80 ft tall and those in the hills were 40 – 50 ft tall, and were built at an interval of about 13 km.

+Burma

+The Signal Pagoda in Rangoon in 1855, photographed by Linnaeus Tripe.

+In Burma, a number of Buddhist pagodas were appropriated for use as optical telegraph signaling stations.
+The brick structures were often highly visible, with tall spires built on high ground.
+This provoked a strong backlash from the Burmese, who understood this as a violent desecration of the sacred structures.

 Van Diemen's Land

 In southern Van Diemens Land (Tasmania) a signalling system to announce the arrival of ships was suggested by Governor-In-Chief Lachlan Macquarie when he made his first visit in 1811 Initially a simple flag system in 1818 between Mt.
 Nelson and Hobart, it developed into a system with two revolving arms by 1829, the system was quite crude and the arms were difficult to operate.
 In 1833 Charles O'Hara Booth took over command of the Port Arthur penal settlement, as an "enthusiast in the art of signalling" he saw the value of better communications with the headquarters in Hobart.
 During his command the semaphore system was extended to include 19 stations on the various mountains and islands between Port Arthur and Hobart.
 Until 1837 three single rotating arm semaphores were used.
 Subsequently the network was upgraded to use signal posts with six arms - a pair top, middle and bottom.
 This enabled the semaphore to send 999 signal codes.
 Captain George King of the Port Office and Booth together contributed to the code book for the system.

 King drew up shipping related codes and Booth added Government, Military and penal station matters.
 In 1877 Port Arthur was closed and the semaphore was operated for shipping signals only, it was finally replaced with a simple flagstaff after the introduction of the telephone in 1880.